Epidilius/Miner-Manager/README.md

 Designed to pool mine GRLC, I don't know if it would work elsewhere.

+The Application folder is where I keep the most recent build.

 It closes to the system tray, right click the icon and hit "Exit" to close it for good.
 I did this so it could be out of the way while running.
 ----  ----  ----  ----
 This works in four steps: